moderntribe/square-one/docs/getting-started/04_deployment.md

 ### How to Deploy

 1. Goto the GitHib Actions for the desired project.
-Then selece the desired workflow.
+Then select the desired workflow.
 For example, if I want to deploy to the Dev server I would choose the `deploy-dev` workflow.
 1. Click the `Run Workflow` dropdown, chose the correct server branch you wish to deploy to the selected workflow.
 For example, if I want to deploy to the Dev server I could choose the `server/dev` branch or any other desired feature branch.